-This programme has been developed to enable students with experience of working in childhood practice to meet the requirements of the Standard for Childhood Practice (SSSC and QAA, 2007).
-The programme has been designed to enable practitioners to gain an academic and professional qualification whilst remaining in employment.
+This programme has been developed to enable students with experience of working in childhood practice to meet the requirements of the Standard This degree has been designed to meet the registration requirements of the Scottish Social Services Council for managers/lead practitioners in day care services for children.for Childhood Practice (SSSC, 2015).
+The programme has been designed to enable practitioners to gain an academic and professional qualification while remaining in employment.

-Courses to be studied are dependant on your previous qualifications (HNCs, PDAs and SVQs).
+Courses to be studied are dependent on your previous qualifications (HNCs, PDAs and SVQs).
 In consultation with the programme leader, your studies will be made up of the following courses.

 - E-learning developments & communication

 - Leadership, management & professional values